shinsenter/php/README.md

 zip
 ```

-> 👉🏻 Info: The pre-installed PHP extensions from the official Docker images are excluded from this list.
+> 👉🏻 Note: Extensions that are already included in the official PHP images are not listed here.

-> 💡 Hint: Run `docker run --rm shinsenter/php:8.5-cli php -m` in the container
+> 💡 Tip: Run `docker run --rm shinsenter/php:8.5-cli php -m` (replace `8.5` as needed) to see installed extensions.
-to get a list of extensions (you can replace `8.5` with a specific PHP version).

 ## Adding PHP Extensions

-These images use a simple command called `phpaddmod` to install PHP extensions.
+Use the `phpaddmod` helper to install extensions easily.

-You don't need to run the more complex `docker-php-ext-install` command
-or manually edit the `php.ini` file; `phpaddmod` handles the installation and configuration for you.
+You do not need to use `docker-php-ext-install` or manually edit php.ini — `phpaddmod` installs and configures extensions for you.

-For example, in your `Dockerfile`:
+Example Dockerfile:

 ```Dockerfile
 FROM shinsenter/php:8.5-fpm-nginx